About

 Selection criteria

-• Academic average – 80% weighting (Average is calculated using five high school subjects or on 18 or more transferable credit units)
+• Academic average – 80% weighting (Average is calculated on the prerequisite courses or on 18 or more transferable credit units)

 • Written Statement – 20% weighting